codeigniter4/CodeIgniter4/user_guide_src/source/incoming/methodspoofing.rst

 HTTP Method Spoofing
 ====================

 When working with HTML forms you can only use GET or POST HTTP verbs.
-In most cases this is just fine.
+In most cases, this is just fine.
 However, to support REST-ful routing you need to support other, more correct, verbs, like DELETE or PUT.
 Since the browsers don't support this, CodeIgniter provides you with a way to spoof the method that is being used.
 This allows you to make a POST request, but tell the application that it should be treated as a different request type.